rust-embedded/discovery/src/04-meet-your-hardware/README.md

 flow through a specific pin, an LED attached to that pin (via the traces) can be turned on and off.

-By looking at the part number and doing some research, we can learn more information about electronic components.
-The part number of our microcontroller starts with `STM32`, which indicates that it was manufactured by [ST Microelectronics].
-It also lets us know that this is an Arm®-based 32-bit microcontroller.
-The `F3` in the part number indicates that the microcontroller is based on the Cortex®-M4.
+Part numbers of components can often give us information about the part.
+In the case of our MCU (with part number `STM32F303VCT6`), the `STM` at the start hints to use that this is manufactured by [ST Microelectronics].
+Each manufacturer uses a different part numbering scheme, but with some research we can also determine that the `32` implies that this is specifically an Arm®-based 32-bit microcontroller, and the `F3` indicates that the microcontroller is based on the Cortex®-M4.
 The rest of the part number provides more specifics (e.g., extra features, RAM size), and aren't as important to us right now.

 [ST Microelectronics]: https://st.com/